joshb/joshb.github.io/articles/cg_pixel_shaders_in_opengl/index.md

 There are many different low-level (assembly-like) shader languages that different APIs (such as OpenGL and Direct3D), and even different GPUs, may support.
 Cg allows you you to write one shader and use it with practically any API and GPU; the Cg compiler from NVIDIA can generate output in many of the low-level shader languages, including OpenGL's ARB_fragment_program language that's used for this article.
 It's important to note, however, that not all low-level languages have the same feature sets, and some Cg programs that can be compiled into newer low-level languages may not compile into older low-level languages.

-If you haven't yet, you may want to download the <a href="http://developer.nvidia.com/object/cg_toolkit.html">NVIDIA Cg Toolkit</a>, which contains the NVIDIA Cg Compiler and some good documentation.
+If you haven't yet, you may want to download the [NVIDIA Cg Toolkit](http://developer.nvidia.com/object/cg_toolkit.html), which contains the NVIDIA Cg Compiler and some good documentation.

 ## Loading Pixel Shaders in OpenGL